 About Stacy Snyder

 I am inspired by the landscapes and structures that have surrounded me during my life.
 I grew up in the mountains of southwest Virginia and have lived in the middle of a city.
 The silos, corncribs, wooden barns and rural structures that time has weathered and pulled influence my forms, spaces and the relationships of the pots to one another.
-I am fascinated by the water towers perched atop tall city buildings and the limited space that has forced the buildings to be more vertical.
-The glazing and patterns are derived from old tools, the bold lines of a plowed field or a weathering wall.
-Color brings each piece to life, beginning with the color of grass in the winter or the earth I remember playing with as a child and adding to it a cardinal or a redbud in bloom.
+I work to create a layered effect with the surfaces, hoping to find a depth with the layers of glazes, decal images and color.

-I hope to direct the pots to find an intimacy with a moment; the moment of touch, frozen in time by the heat of the kiln or the moment of use.
 I would like to make pots to enter into a person’s life and to heighten an awareness of time and elevate an experience of place.
-Functional pots have the ability to be a part of a home in an intimate way, adding a sense of character and individuality to the daily habits of eating and drinking.
+I wish for my pots to be a part of a home in an intimate way.
 Pots can participate in and affect their environment, transforming the act of buttering toast into a ritual or remembered experience.
 It is my hope that each pot brings its own unique experience to the user and offers a moment of reflection and joy.